SwedbankPay/developer.swedbankpay.com/resources/development-guidelines/index.md

 ## Licensing

-All of PayEx' open source software should be licensed under a liberal [software license][software-license].
+All of Swedbank Pay' open source software should be licensed under a liberal and enterprise, closed source-compatible [software license][software-license].

 ## Copyright

-The copyright for code written in PayEx’ open source projects is shared between Swedbank Pay and the individual authors of the source code.
-This should be stated in the above mentioned LICENSE file as well as in each individual source code file and other metadata
-(such as .NET assembly information, etc.):
+The copyright for code written in Swedbank Pay's open source projects is shared between Swedbank Pay and the individual authors of the source code.
+This should be stated in the above mentioned LICENSE file as well as in each individual source code file and other metadata (such as .NET assembly information, etc.):

 `Copyright © Swedbank Pay and Project Contributors`